 It was definitely a great time for this guide to take the AIARE Pro 1 avalanche course.
 This five-day course, intended for professionals working in avalanche terrain, builds upon skills and knowledge covered in the AIARE 1 and AIARE Avalanche Rescue courses, but with more emphasis on conducting study plot weather observations and completing snow profiles as well as other things more relevant to resort and guiding operations than recreating in the backcountry.
 The AIARE Pro track courses, introduced just last winter season, represent an attempt to improve upon the one-size-fits-all flow of the previous AIARE course progression.
 Beginning this winter season, AIARE is offering these courses for three different modes of travel: ski/splitboard, motorized, or foot/snowshoe.
 As a skier, I was happy to see the ski/splitboard course option offered right in my backyard at the Mammoth Mountain Ski Area, from February 6 to 11.

-Geoff gave us a thorough overview of the AM and PM forms we would be completing every day as well as pointing us to various weather data resources on the web.
+We were given a thorough overview of the AM and PM forms we would be completing every day as well as provided various weather data resources on the web.
 Then, we got down to business right away and were introduced to the snow study plot set up for the course just behind Main Lodge.
 Here, we would be getting daily practice recording weather and snowpack observations.
 Snow boards were put into place and ready to go so we could measure both the height of new snow as well as its water equivalency, both important measurements for avalanche forecasters.

 Since we would be traveling in avalanche terrain during the course, it made sense that we would need to show competency with our avalanche transceivers on the first day.
 From the study plot, we made our way to a snowfield and got ready for the avalanche rescue drill.
 For this assessment, we each needed to “rescue” two avalanche transceivers buried within a 50 by 50-meter area.
 We had seven minutes, and the clock would stop only once both transceivers were on the surface.
 To make things even tougher, we would not be allowed to turn off the first beacon we recovered but would instead need to utilize a signal suppression or “marking” function on our own transceiver while searching for the second signal.
 While completing this drill and watching my classmates, it was hard not to think about the full burial and death of a participant on an avalanche course in Colorado last month, a tragedy we discussed and examined critically multiple times during our course.
 Ironically, even participating in an avalanche safety course might carry the risk of being injured or killed in an avalanche.
 Accidents happen, and one of the most important things any backcountry traveler can do is read about the mistakes that lead up to these accidents.

 On day two, it seemed we all came to class a bit more relaxed with the rescue drill out of the way.
 This day was primarily a classroom day interrupted with a brief ski tour to do a bit of snow pit observation as well as to check out the Sesame Study Plot.
 Information about weather and the snowpack for the ski area is gathered here both manually and with automated instruments, and much of this information is made available to the public through the ski patrol’s website, a resource we would all reference quite heavily during the course.
-For me, the highlight of this day was Howie Schwartz’s lecture on snow particles, including how they form, evolve, and how they can be identified.
+For me, the highlight of this day was the lecture on snow particles, including how they form, evolve, and how they can be identified.
 I already knew that snow grain identification was a weakness of mine.
-Howie prefaced his lecture by predicting that his explanations might make things click for some of us.
-He was right.
 After the lecture, I was anxious to get out again and squint through my loupe with a better understanding of what to look for on my crystal card.

 Day three was the most action packed of the course.
 Class began with Geoff giving us an engaging avalanche path identification and analysis activity using maps and photos of the Dragon’s Back of Mammoth Mountain.
 We had a chance to make some predictions.
 Clues?
 Orientation to prevailing winds, elevation, topography, and cliffs and protruding rocks we could see in the photos.
 Mike Phillips, ski patroller and fellow guide at Sierra Mountain Center, came in from the storm that was brewing outside to inform us about how the ski operation catalogs its avalanche occurrences using a GPS database.
 The operation has been keeping careful records of its avalanches one way or another for decades now, and ski patrollers make use of these records when planning their control routes.

 It snowed the night before our fourth day, and the forecast called for more.
-Geoff and Howie convinced us that we should all complete our snow pit assessments a day earlier than originally planned, and before conditions got even worse.
+The instructors convinced us that we should all complete our snow pit assessments a day earlier than originally planned, and before conditions got even worse.